-This building was mentioned as far backs as the Domesday Book in the 1086 and the thatched roof style has not changed much since the 1300s!
+This building was mentioned as far back as the Domesday Book in 1086 and the thatched roof style has not changed much since the 1300s!

 It was used by the Davey family in the 15th century who also later lived inside Rose Cottage.

-Although it no longer is used as a Blacksmith forge, they still open as a shop that manufacture their miniature horse shoes or ‘Horse-brasses’ to take home.
-But, they also sell lots of pewter, stone work and cast Iron gifts too.
+Although it no longer is used as a Blacksmith forge, they still open as a shop that manufactures their miniature horseshoes or ‘Horse-brasses’ to take home.
+But, they also sell lots of pewter, stonework, and cast Iron gifts too.

-Unfortunately, on my visit it was closed.
+Unfortunately, on my visit, it was closed.
 It’s open from Easter to Winter.
-So, make sure you check timings here.
+So, make sure you check the timings here.

 11. Buy souvenirs in The Old Granary Gift Shop